sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 ### 8. Query the codebase with the default queries

 CodeQL queries for Python reside in the `ql/python/ql/src/Security` folder.
-There already exist queries for the most popular vulnerabilities: SQL injection, command injection, code injection, etc. Run the SQL injection query (CWE-089) on the test database.
+There already exist queries for the most popular vulnerabilities: SQL injection, command injection, code injection, etc. Run the SQL injection query (CWE-089) on the test database (you'll need to select it in the CodeQL extension > Databases.
+Note the checkmark).

 :bulb: This is very interesting for security researchers - using the default queries, we can get a general idea of what the potential vulnerabilities might exist in a given project.